edap/examplesOfxMaxim/README.md

 * 05-frequency-modulator -> FFT visualization of how a wave can modulate the frequency of another wave.
 * 06-RMS -> a good approximation of loudness
 * 07-beatDetection -> Beat detection based on RMS, not multi-band
+* 09-Filters -> Low res filter example, easy adaptable to the other filters

 Note: some of the examples requires an audio wav files in order to work, the file is not included.
 Add it into `bin/data` and name it `beat.wav`